 2. Hurting your significant other

-Knowingly or unknowingly, you are hurting your loved one with every lie.
+Whether you’re lying out of fear or a compulsive habit, you are hurting your significant other with every lie you tell.
 Sometimes you may not even be able to fathom the gravity of the wound your lies may cause.
 What seems like a harmless lie to you may turn out to be a deal-breaker to your partner.

 Even if you get away with lying at the moment, there is no certainty that it won’t come back to haunt you.
-For instance, you may cheat on your partner and get away with infidelity for the time being, but when the truth sees light, it will scar you for life as it will affect every future relationship you will get into.
+For instance, you may cheat on your partner and get away with infidelity for the time being, but when the truth sees light, it will scar you for life and wreck your relationship.

 3. Evident disrespect for your partner